icecube/FIRESONG/paper/paper.md

 sources. ``FIRESONG`` can be used to simulate steady or transient sources.
-If no luminosity (isotropic equivalent energy) is provided, ``FIRESONG`` calculates it, as a function of local density (density rate) and other parameters, so that the IceCube diffuse flux is fully saturated.
-Lack of knowledge of the properties of neutrino sources inspire simplistic choices for implemented luminosity distributions: a delta function (Standard Candle), a lognormal distribution or a power law distribution.
+If no luminosity (isotropic equivalent energy) is provided, ``FIRESONG`` calculates it, as a function of local density (density rate) and other parameters, so that the IceCube neutrino diffuse flux is fully saturated.
+Lack of knowledge of the properties of neutrino sources motivate simple choices for implemented luminosity distributions: a delta function (standard candle), a lognormal distribution or a power law distribution.
 Various models of Star Formation History are implemented as well as no evolution.